kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 >
 > One thing people liked about SPAs is that you could run your website, mobile app, public API, and other clients from the same backend infrastructure.
 With the pendulum swinging back toward server rendering, you’ll need a web server again.

-### What is headless UI?
+## Headless UI and shadcn/ui
 The web platform is severely lacking in terms of UI components.
 There's pretty minimal by way of built-in components, and for many that do exist, they are extremely difficult to style.
 What's best is to get a "headless" UI library: One which handles the logic of accessible, reusable components, but leaves the styling up to you.
-Headless user interface components separate the logic & behavior of a component from its visual representation.
+Headless UI components separate the logic & behavior of a component from its visual representation.
 They offer maximum visual flexibility by providing no interface.

 People constantly have to reinvent the wheel to offer fairly basic functionality, so it’s good that there are libraries to handle the behaviour and accessibility while supporting whatever visual styles you want to make.